WOOD TAR PAINT

 Photo: Ansis Starks

-This scale consists of the most popular colours ordered during our 19 years of work.
+This scale consists of the most popular tones ordered during our years of work.
 The names of the colours refer to the first clients who chose the respective hue: name of the client, the place of the object, the mineral pigment used or other associations.

 NCS codes are matched as close to the sample as possible.
-However there could still be slight differences in hue.
+However there could still be slight tonal differences.

 Choose the colour based on its covering ability, name, sequence number or NCS code.